Protecting your skin from the sun is important, alongside the early detection of skin cancers provided by digital screening.

 Accurate screening will also reduce levels of treatment and lessen practical effects, such as time off work, or an inability to pursue activities.
 Above all, your health is being protected for the future.

 Related health and skin issues can be discovered and discussed.
 Our focus is however on a significant condition, from which we all need protection.
-You are welcome to see more details on skin cancer screening at our London clinics.
+You are welcome to see more details on skin cancer screening at our clinic.